avishka95/microservice-aks-demo/README.md

-* Make sure have a valid Azure subscription and have read/write access to it
+* Make sure you have a valid Azure subscription and have read/write access to it